notrab/dumbo/examples/turso-vector/README.md

-# HTMX Example
+# Turso Vector Example

-This example demonstrates how to use htmx with Blade and Dumbo.
+This example demonstrates how to use Turso's vector similarity search

 ## Running the Example